Kinney National Company: Steve Ross and Abbey Rent-A-Car

-Steven Ross was born and raised in Brooklyn and worked as a clothing salesman until the mid 1960s.
+Steven Ross was born and raised in Brooklyn and worked as a clothing salesman until the mid-1960s.
 He met and married Carol Rosenthal (daughter of Edward Rosenthal) in 1954 and joined the main Riverside Chapel as a funeral director by 1956 following growing resentment towards his job.
 In 1958, Edward and Steve were approached by Abe Silverstein (not to be confused with Abe Silverstein) about starting a rental car company.
 Steve previously suggesting renting out Riverside's limousines at nighttime for extra income.
 The car rental, Abbey Rent-A-Car, enjoyed unsuccessful operations and by 1959, Edward suggested closing the company.
 Abe and Steve contacted Caesar Kimmel, President of Kinney Parking, and the three decided to rebrand Abbey as Kinney Rent-A-Car in June 1960.

 It was co-owned by Riverside Memorial and Kinney Parking.
-Abe Silverstein was its President and CEO.
+Abe Silverstein was its president and CEO.
 Abe and Steve convinced Caesar to allow those renting from Kinney Renting to get free parking at Kinney Parking locations.
 Steven Ross was believed to have been the sole founder of Kinney Rent-A-Car until 2013, when Abe Silverstein's biography, When Two Cents was Money, revealed that while Steve was heavily involved with the company, he never had a formal role in it and was not responsible for its successes.
-In 1961, Edward, Steve, Caesar, and Abe concluded that Kinney Parking and Kinney Renting would better preform as one company, leading to a merger.
+In 1961, Edward, Steve, Caesar, and Abe concluded that Kinney Parking and Kinney Renting would better perform as one company, leading to a merger.